South Atlantic Water Science Center - South Carolina

 Journey: Thank You!
 I really enjoyed being here and getting a chance to get to show some the great research we were able to do recently.

-Douglas: That was Celeste Journey USGS Water Quality Specialist for the South Carolina Water Science Center.
+Douglas: That was Celeste Journey USGS Water Quality Specialist for the South Atlantic Water Science Center - South Carolina.
 For more information on Geosmin visit us on the web at sc.water.usgs.gov.
 Click on publications and look for fact sheet number 2009-3043.

 [Close]: Audio and mix– from Geosmin in the news - You may have noticed the water from you tap doesn't smell or taste quite right.
 The local water company says there is a reason.
 An organic compound called GEOSMIN.
 It tastes like dirt, like you smell dirt.
 An organic compound called GEOSMIN.
 Tens of thousands of upstate homeowners may have noticed a funny taste or smell in their water recently but water officials say the water is.

-Water Science for a changing world is a product of the U.S. Geological Survey's South Carolina Water Science Center.
+Water Science for a changing world is a product of the U.S. Geological Survey's South Atlantic Water Science Center - South Carolina.